codefresh-io/steps/incubating/helm-promote/README.md

 - TO_CHART_YAML: The chart YAML name to use for the 'to' chart.
 Will use 'CHART_YAML' by default
 - TO_VALUES_YAML: The values YAML name to use for the 'to' chart.
 Will use 'VALUES_YAML' by default
 - VALUES_YAML: Will use 'values.yaml' by default
+- DEBUG: Set to 'true' to display debug messages. 'false' by default

 ## Example